 First-of-Its-Kind Gene Therapy Trials for Dry AMD

-Columbia University is one of the leading programs in the United States conducting a groundbreaking Phase 2 clinical trial of an investigational gene therapy for dry age-related macular degeneration.
+The Department of Ophthalmology at NewYork-Presbyterian/Columbia University Irving Medical Center is one of the leading programs in the United States conducting a groundbreaking phase 2 clinical trial of an investigational gene therapy for dry age-related macular degeneration (AMD), the most common cause of blindness in the industrialized world.